 So, why have homework at all, you might be wondering?!
 Well, believe it or not, homework can actually be a positive and important tool in a child’s education, if done correctly.
 That’s right…I flipped the script.
 You see, I used to hate homework, but now I feel the complete opposite.

-Over the years I learned a few important things about giving effective homework.
+A few important things about giving effective homework.

 - The rule “Quality over Quantity” should always be considered when assigning homework…Less is more.